What is Form 10-K Filing?

 The Form 10-K Filing is the comprehensive, annual report required to be filed with the SEC for all publicly-traded companies based in the U.S.

-For public companies in the U.S., the Securities and Exchange Commission (SEC) authorizes the Financial Accounting Standards Board (FASB) to establish the set of reporting requirements by which all public companies must abide.
+For public companies in the U.S., the Securities and Exchange Commission (SEC) authorizes the Financial Accounting Standards Board (FASB) to establish the reporting requirements by which all public companies must abide.

 Under FASB, the financial statements of public companies must be prepared in accordance with U.S. Generally Accepted Accounting Principles (US GAAP), with the two foremost reporting being the:

-The purpose of the comprehensive 10-K is to provide investors with all the necessary information regarding a company to make informed decisions (e.g. purchasing or selling shares).
+The comprehensive 10-K aims to provide investors with all the necessary information regarding a company to make informed decisions (e.g. purchasing or selling shares).

 The SEC mandates strict accounting policies to standardize financial reporting and to ensure all financials are presented fairly with sufficient transparency – in an effort to protect the interests of all stakeholders (e.g. shareholders, lenders).

-SEC EDGAR Database: How to Find the Form 10-K Filing
+How to Find the Form 10-K Filing in SEC EDGAR?

 The 10-K filings of companies in the U.S. can be retrieved from the SEC EDGAR database, as shown below.